 Researcher at Georgetown University

-David Atkinson is a researcher at Georgetown University, working on revealing AI's latent rulebook.
+David Atkinson is a researcher at Georgetown University, studying AI's latent rulebook.

 Dominic Martin